serbinaekaterinai/Wincor_Churn_analysis/README.md

  **Modeling**:
    - **Logistic Regression**: Served as the baseline model.
 It achieved a recall of approximately 78% on the test set, indicating its ability to capture a significant proportion of potential churners.
-   - **Decision Trees**: An initial decision tree model displayed signs of overfitting.
-Further hyperparameter tuning improved performance.
+   - **Decision Trees**: Our Decision Tree had a recall of 0.54, lower than the Logistic Regression.
+Decision tree looks quite complex- indication overfitting.

 ![Alt text for your image](https://github.com/serbinaekaterinai/Wincor_Churn_analysis/blob/main/images%20readme/Screenshot%202023-10-04%20at%201.59.35%20PM.png)

- **Evaluation Metrics**:
-   - Given the business context, recall was the prioritized metric as it indicates the model's ability to identify potential churners.
-   - Additional metrics such as accuracy, precision, and the F1 score provided a comprehensive view of model performance.
-   -
-By fine-tuning our Logistic Regression model, its power amplified.
-It now boasts a recall of 0.812, quite the leap from our first attempt.
-And its consistency is admirable!
-Across various data sets, it consistently performs well.
-Our visuals help depict this model's heightened accuracy.
-Most importantly, it's better poised to spot those customers pondering a departure, allowing us to step in timely.
+We endeavored to optimize the Decision Tree model through meticulous hyperparameter tuning.
+Despite our rigorous efforts, the finest iteration achieved a recall of 0.77 both in training and testing phases.
+Nevertheless, this performance did not surpass the efficacy demonstrated by our Logistic Regression model.

+ **Optimized Logistic Regression Model**:
+After an extensive optimization of our Logistic Regression model, we realized a significant augmentation in its predictive capacity.
+This enhancement was primarily achieved through meticulous hyperparameter tuning.

+The superior version of our model consistently registered a recall of 0.812 on the test dataset, marking a commendable ascent from our preliminary benchmarks.
+Furthermore, during cross-validation across diverse data subsets, the model exhibited an unwavering average recall of 0.818, epitomizing the robustness and reliability we aspired for.

 ![Alt text for your image](https://github.com/serbinaekaterinai/Wincor_Churn_analysis/blob/main/images%20readme/Screenshot%202023-10-04%20at%2011.18.50%20AM.png)

+Moreover, the Receiver Operating Characteristic (ROC) curve indicates that this refined model, akin to our initial model, possesses a commendable discriminative capability in segregating potential churners from the loyal customer base.

 ![Alt text for your image](https://github.com/serbinaekaterinai/Wincor_Churn_analysis/blob/main/images%20readme/Screenshot%202023-10-04%20at%2011.45.59%20AM.png)

- **Feature Importance**:
-   - Tenure, total charges, contract type, and monthly charges emerged as some of the most influential factors determining customer churn.
+ **Key Drivers of Customer Retention and Churn**:
+   - Tenure and Total Charges have the most significant impact
+   - Long-term contracts and phone service reduce Churn
+   - Higher monthly charges increase Churn

 ![image](https://github.com/serbinaekaterinai/Wincor_Churn_analysis/blob/main/images%20readme/Screenshot%202023-10-04%20at%2011.15.51%20AM.png)

-## Key Findings & Recommendations
+## Business Recommendations
 1. **Promote Longer-Term Contracts**: Long-term contracts, especially one-year and two-year plans, were inversely related to churn.
 Customers should be incentivized to opt for longer durations.
 2. **Review Pricing Strategies**: Higher monthly charges correlate with increased churn.
 Introducing competitive pricing or value bundles can aid retention.
 3. **Diversify Payment Options**: Customers using electronic checks as a payment method displayed a higher propensity to churn.
 Introducing varied and convenient payment methods can enhance customer experience.